Chrissyelwes/weather-app/README.md

 * Request/Response
 * Error Handling

-# PROJECT DETAILS
+# PROJECT DETAILS AND USAGE
-To access the deployed version [Link to Deployed Version](https://chrissyelwes.github.io/weather-app/) If everything looks wonky, make sure to zoom out using your browser settings.
+To access the deployed version: [Link to Deployed Version](https://chrissyelwes.github.io/weather-app/) If everything looks wonky, make sure to zoom out using your browser settings.

 Input any UK city in the search bar to find out the 5 weather forecast for that location.